 Plus, by improving Google’s understanding of how people talk and the interplay of their words conversationally, voice searches could ultimately be one of the biggest beneficiaries of this open-source technology.

 Don’t view BERT as something ominous.
 This is good.
 BERT means that your targeted content strategy is more likely to succeed because this update will affect 10%(!) of all searches by the right content.

 A Look Back at Google’s Evolving Algorithm Strategy

-The double update in June 2019 wasn’t the only indication of Google’s evolution in algorithm strategy focusing acutely on user intent.
+This update wasn’t the only indication of Google’s evolution in algorithm strategy focusing acutely on user intent.
 The Medic Update in August 2018 was a significant signal that Google’s algorithm has taken a major step toward realizing the type of quality analysis recommended in the Search Quality Evaluator Guidelines.
 Many other updates have automated analyses or served the user, but the Medic Update unleashed RankBrain on content.

 RankBrain is the machine-learning element of Google’s core algorithm.
 An unfathomable number of keywords, pages, clicks and other user interactions (presumably) have been training RankBrain to become a larger player in the keyword rankings.
 It allowed Google to test searcher’s intent at scale and now plays a more central role in the SERPs.

 These types of user-centric algorithm updates are stacking up to be a multi-year trend as Google redefines its algorithm strategy.

 Even looking back a few years, Map Packs dropped from seven results to three in 2015 to better serve mobile customers, who overtook desktop searches that same year.
 Fast-forward to 2018, the Speed Update, which rolled out a month prior to Medic, demoted sites that took too long to serve the user a page.
 And so the user-experience-centric trend grew more prominent.